jarekstrzele/obsidian_notes/_ Mobile/Android/the complete Android Kotlin/17 Publishing Your App on Google Play.md

 > - In Android if you delete this file, you will not be able to update your application.
 > - You create this file once and you can use it for all your applications.

+- add a password for this file in Android Studio